Judiciary of Italy: Tribunale amministrativo regionale

-The Tribunale Amministrativo Regionale (abbreviated TAR, en.
-Regional Administrative Court) is competent to hear disputes involving the exercise of public power by an administration.
+The Tribunale Amministrativo Regionale (abbreviated TAR, Regional Administrative Court) is competent to hear disputes involving the exercise of public power by an administration.
 Within the Italian legal order, natural and legal persons are deemed to have the potential to acquire 'legitimate interests' against the adoption, execution, revocation or annulment of an administrative act.
 Regional administrative courts are first-instance courts over administrative disputes.
 The applicable procedural rules are issued from the code of administrative procedure rather than the code of civil procedure.